swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 ### Other considerations

 Objective-C classes and methods are always imported as `open`.
+This means that the synthesized header for an Objective-C class would pervasively replace `public` with `open` in its interface.

 The `@testable` design states that tests have the extra access permissions of the modules that they import for testing.
 Accordingly,